What Is Postural Orthostatic Tachycardia Syndrome?

 - Feeling anxious, nervous, or jittery

-- Headaches and neck pain
+- Headaches, body aches, or neck pain

 - Unusual color in hands and feet

 You might be more likely to notice these when you're in the shower, standing in line, or feeling stressed.
-You also may have POTS symptoms after you eat because your intestines need more blood flow for digestion.
+You also may have POTS symptoms after you eat because your intestines need more blood for digestion.

-Researchers are still working to understand exactly why it happens, but several diseases and conditions seem to make you more likely to have POTS.
+Several diseases and conditions seem to make you more likely to have POTS.
 These include:

 Some people who have POTS may faint during this test.
 It’s important to work with a doctor who’s very familiar with the condition.
 This might be a heart doctor (cardiologist) or a doctor who specializes in problems with your nerves and muscles (neuromuscular specialist).

-Diet .
+- Diet .
 Salt and water are key.
 They keep fluids in your body and raise the amount of blood in your body.
 Think pickles, olives, nuts, and salted broths.
 Eat smaller meals more often with a healthy balance of protein, vegetables, fruits, and dairy.

-Communication.
+- Communication.
 POTS can make simple activities a bit harder, and that can be frustrating and stressful.
 A support group or therapist may help you manage the emotional issues the condition can cause.